Ken Stern

 Ken Stern is President of Palisades Media Ventures and the author of With Charity for All and Republican Like Me: How I Left the Liberal Bubble and Learned to Love the Right.
-He is a former Chief Executive Officer of National Public Radio.
+He is a former chief executive officer of National Public Radio.

 Early life and education

 A native of Washington, D.C., Stern grew up in South Korea and Germany where his father served in the United States Department of State.
 He graduated Phi Beta Kappa from Haverford College with a B.A. in political science.
 He also holds a J.D. from Yale Law School.

 Career

-Prior to entering broadcasting, Stern was an attorney specializing in litigation with Wilmer Cutler and Pickering (now Wilmer Hale) in Washington.
+Prior to entering broadcasting, Stern was an attorney specializing in litigation with Wilmer Cutler and Pickering (now WilmerHale) in Washington.
 He also served as chief counsel for the 53rd Presidential Inaugural Committee and deputy general counsel for the Clinton/Gore 1996 Campaign.

-From 1997 to 1999, Stern served as Senior Advisor to the Director of the International Broadcasting Bureau in Washington, D.C., the umbrella organization overseeing American worldwide broadcasting operations including Radio Free Europe, Radio Liberty, Voice of America and Radio and TV Marti.
+From 1997 to 1999, Stern served as senior advisor to the director of the International Broadcasting Bureau in Washington, D.C., the umbrella organization overseeing American worldwide broadcasting operations including Radio Free Europe, Radio Liberty, Voice of America and Radio and TV Marti.
 He used to be legal and management consultant to Radio Free Europe and Radio Liberty, based in Munich and Prague.